SuaveIO/suave/README.md

 * [Bundler](http://bundler.io/)
 * [Libuv](https://github.com/libuv/libuv)

-On linux and os x you should have ruby out of the box (you might need to install bundler though).
+On Linux and OS X/macOS you should have ruby out of the box (you might need to install bundler though).
 On Windows, you have to [install it](https://github.com/albacore/albacore/#installing-ruby-on-windows).

 To execute the build script, invoke following commands: